hongsukchoi/hongsukchoi.github.io/README.md

 ### **Introduction**

 I am interested in a broad range of machine learning and computer vision topics.
 I have in-depth experience in 3D reconstruction and neural image generation.

-- Over 5 years of software engineering experience in both small and large companies, performing frontend, backend, and AI research
-- In-depth experience in large language model, generative AI, and 3D reconstruction models.
-Maintain opensource projects
-- First authored 7 papers out of 11 total papers (ex.
+I first authored 7 papers out of 11 total papers (ex.
 CVPR, ICLR, ICRA) and filed 3 patents, most completed during my 2 years in a Master's program
-- Strong expertise in Python and Pytorch.
-Familiar with CUDA

 <br>